Bluscrn/cheatsheets/password_hashing.md

 the $ is just used as a break

-### Brocade passwords are md5 with a salt of 3 digits 2 dots and 3 more digits
+### Brocade passwords are md5 (type 1) with a salt of 3 digits 2 dots and 3 more digits

 `openssl passwd -1 -salt 'iU0..Rl3' 'password_here'`